vhive-serverless/invitro/docs/loader.md

 We then need to map the functions in the trace to the proxy functions in the vSwarm benchmark suite.
 This can be done by running the mapper tool as specified in the mapper documentation.

 Modify the `config_knative_trace.json` according to the run specifications with `vSwarm` set to true, and then run the loader as usual with the config file.

+**Currently, vSwarm proxy functions are only supported in Knative clusters.**

 ---
 Note: